 I was recently sent a copy of the Mindful Kitchen* to review.
-It is a lovely book filled with vegetarian recipes and when I looked through I wanted to make everything in it!
+It is a lovely book filled with vegetarian recipes like bubble and squeak and when I looked through I wanted to make everything in it!

 Some of the recipes that jumped out at me included:

 - Jerusalem artichoke risotto, which will be handy when I harvest mine in a couple of months!
 I can add it to my list of ways to eat Jerusalem artichokes!

 - I also liked the idea of the cabbage chips recipe, which uses the outer leaves of the cabbage.
 However I had recently made something similar after going on my annual onion picking trip with the leaves/ tops from kohlrabi, carrots, beetroot and cabbage!